rl1987/trickster.dev/tricksterblog/content/post/extracting-data-from-elasticsearch-api.md

 Some things are notable here.
 A `content-type` header is `application/x-ndjson` which means Newline-Delimited JSON is provided in the POST request payload.
 That entails not a single JSON array or object, but a sequence of JSON objects - one per line.
+That's because the [Multi search API](https://www.elastic.co/guide/en/elasticsearch/reference/current/search-multi-search.html) is used to populate the pages.
+Each line (even the last one) must have a newline at the end.
+The first line is a search header and provides basic parameters.
 The second line provides a configuration for search query (pretty-printed for readability):

 ```json
 {